abitofhelp/servicelib/shutdown/README.md

 - **Error Propagation**: Returns errors from shutdown operations
 - **Logging Integration**: Comprehensive logging of shutdown events

 ## Installation

 ```bash
 go get github.com/abitofhelp/servicelib/shutdown
 ```

 ## Quick Start

-See the [Basic Usage example](../examples/shutdown/basic_usage_example.go) for a complete, runnable example of how to use the Shutdown module.
+See the [Basic Usage example](../EXAMPLES/shutdown/basic_usage_example.go) for a complete, runnable example of how to use the Shutdown module.

+## Configuration

+See the [Configuration example](../EXAMPLES/shutdown/configuration_example.go) for a complete, runnable example of how to configure the shutdown.

 ## API Documentation